MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

       [in] UINT64 dataKinds,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler* handler);

+  /// ClearBrowsingDataInTimeRange behaves like ClearBrowsingData except that it
-  /// ClearBrowsingDataInTimeRange takes in two additional parameters for the
+  /// takes in two additional parameters for the start and end time for which it
-  /// start and end time for which it should clear the data between.
+  /// should clear the data between.
 The startTime and endTime
   /// parameters correspond to the number of seconds since the UNIX epoch.
   ///
   /// \snippet AppWindow.cpp ClearBrowsingData